dair-ai/Transformers-Recipe/README.md

 To begin with, I have prepared a few links to materials that I used to better understand and implement transformer models from scratch.

-This recipe will also allow me to easily continue to update the study materials needed to learning about Transformers.

 ## 🧠 High-level Introduction
 First, try to get a very high-level introduction about transformers.
 Some references worth looking at: